-Code Action Lead Expected Outcome Progress Update CSP C3a Partners will strengthen sharing of information in order to safeguard children young people and vulnerable adults to align with the national refresh of GIRFEC Child Protection; Chief Nurse, A multi agency training session took place on 10.3.23, which had a high turnout and offered an opportunity for practitioners from all agencies across Forth Valley to discuss the implications of the refreshed national GIRFEC guidance.
+Code Action Lead Expected Outcome Progress Update CSP C3a Child Protection; Chief Nurse, • A multi agency training session took place on 10.3.23, which had a high turnout and offered an opportunity for practitioners from all agencies across Forth Valley to discuss the implications of the refreshed national GIRFEC guidance.
 CSP C3b The CYP Partnership will ensure that the Community Planning Partnership can respond to national policy and developing legislation including consultations on these Work Officer CYP partnership has engaged in a range of national consultations.
 Implemented Age of Criminal Responsibility (Scotland) Act 2019; the Equal Protection from Assault Act, 2019; and progressing implementation of the new National Guidance for Child Protection in Scotland, 2021.
 Implement the EIRD process in Clackmannanshire Police Scotland The Steering group have produced IRD Guidance to support practitioners and training.
 This has been presented to both Falkirk and Stirling/Clacks CPC's and then presented to COG for sign off.
 A review of IRD reviews has also taken place and a briefing paper has been produced to be presented at CPC's for feedback and progression.